Program: Noguchi, Toshio | Sound: Sugiyama, Chiharu | Screenplay: Kuriyama, Yuji

 Mika quickly realizes she’s stuck in the changing room and Mithra makes his appearance, taunting her.
 She has a hard time remembering him, but he reminds her of their meeting when he presented her with the house keys she had lost.

 Mithra goes on to give Mika a lecture on the nature of humanity; on how human beings, despite their boasts, cannot accomplish anything individually, not even protect themselves.
-As such, they prefer to live in ignorance of greater powers that exist beyond them.
+As such, they prefer to live in ignorance and subsidize their thinking to greater powers that exist beyond them.
 He also warns Mika that her fate has already been set in motion “that night” (referring to the fact that her life was already entangled with Mithra due to a contract being made in 陰約 INYAKU), but while pain and suffering await her, she shouldn’t be worried because he will come to liberate her immortal soul.
 His speech is actually remarkably close to what the cultist said to Mika in プロローグ PROLOGUE, namely the fact that Mithra is there to “save her soul” or “lead her soul to salvation”, further suggesting that the two are one and the same.

 Mika then reappears in the changing room along with her teammates, seemingly having dreamed up the entire interaction.